cloudedbats/wirc_camera_basics/README.md

 ## Background

 It's not easy to study and monitor bats.
-We can't hear them and we can't see them when they are active without tools.
+When they are active we can't hear them and we can't see them without tools.
 There are tools like heterodyne and ultrasound recording devices that are widely used, but there aren't many tools available if we want to watch them to find out what they're doing in the dark of night.
 In my opinion, sound alone is not enough, but if we can combine audio recordings with video, we should be able to get more confident species identifications and also learn more about the behavior of these amazing animals.

 I have been working for some years on a DIY detector based on the Raspberry Pi computers in combination with high quality ultrasonic microphones.
 Now it is time for the next step and add a camera system for night vision as a complement to the existing system for ultrasound.